anoma/nspec/docs/arch/integrations/adapters/evm.md

 ## Hash Function

 For hashing, we compute the SHA-256 hash of the [strictly ABI-encoded](https://docs.soliditylang.org/en/latest/abi-spec.html#strict-encoding-mode) data.
-SHA-256 is availble as a pre-compile in both the [EVM](https://www.evm.codes/precompiled) and [RISC ZERO zkVM](https://dev.risczero.com/api/zkvm/precompiles).
+SHA-256 is available as a pre-compile in both the [EVM](https://www.evm.codes/precompiled) and [RISC ZERO zkVM](https://dev.risczero.com/api/zkvm/precompiles).

 ## Types & Computable Components